 To validate the host network has been correctly configured and all System Managers can see each other refer to the Network status screen.
-Here you should see all AK-SM 800A on the host network
+Here you should see all AK-SM 800A on the host network via the local screen slide in menu, select 'Ethernet'.

-4.13 Device Upload / Download
+4.14 Device Upload / Download